glasPal6/Zig_Hot_Reloading/README.md

 In C and Zig there are static and dynamic libraries.
 A static library is a library that is linked into the project and the code is included in the binary.
 We cannot change something in the binary while it is runnig so we cannot us static libraries for this use case.

 A dynamic library is a library that is linked at runtime and loads the functions into a lookup table that that is used at runtime.
 All we do is rebuild the table with the updated functions and presto, we have hot reloading.

+# TODO

+- Make hotreload.zig write out the loading of the modules at runtime.
+- Make hotreloading an option.